fetchai/improvement-proposals/README.md

 # Fetch.ai Improvement Proposals (FIPs)

-Fetch.ai Improvement Proposals (FIPs) describe standards for the Fetch.ai platform, including core protocol specifications, client APIs, agent specifications and APIs, and contract standards.
+Fetch.ai Improvement Proposals (FIPs) describe standards for the Fetch.ai ecosystem, including core protocol specifications, client APIs, agent specifications and APIs, and contract standards.

+This is intended as a first step in migrating the Fetch.ai towards a more decentralized model of governance and development by giving FET token holders and other stakeholders a greater say in the future of the protocol.
+To begin with, the Fetch.ai technical committee will decide on which proposals are implemented.
+Over time, we anticipate that the community will be directly involved in decision-making on how the protocol develops and what changes to the Fetch main-net are deployed.

+Before submitting a FIP, we suggest that developers join our [discord](https://discord.com/invite/UDzpBFa) server, and discuss the proposal informally with the Fetch team to understand the existing protocols, the issues that informed their current design and the roadmap for the future, and what support might be available for the implementation.

 # Contributing